SEA: Shareable and Explainable Attribution for Query-based Black-box Attacks: Evasion Forensics

 \subsection{Attack Identity}

 Attack \textit{identity} is a key concept in the attribution task.
-Given the above limitations, we define attack identity based on the attack's observed outputs, instead of its exact algorithm or specifications.
-We model the attack attribution problem as an $M$-ary hypothesis testing problem, where each attack identity is a hypothesis and $M$ is the number of attacks.
-Each attack identity $\Attack_i$ is associated with a probability distribution $\mathcal{P}_{\Attack_i}$, with density $P_{\Attack_i}=\Prob{X\given\Attack_i}$, over all possibly generated traces.
-We assume that all attacks happen with the same probability so that, given a trace $X$, the optimal decision rule is choosing the attack with the maximum likelihood $P_{\Attack_i}(X)$; i.e., $\mathcal{A}^* = \argmax_{i\in[M]} P_{\Attack_i}(X)$.
+Given the above limitations, \textbf{we define attack identity based on the attack's observed behavior, instead of its exact algorithm or specifications}.
+That means, two attacks will have the same identity as long as they have the same behavior, even if their actual algorithms or hyper-parameters are different.
+We model the attribution as an $M$-ary hypothesis testing problem, where each attack identity is a hypothesis and $M$ is the number of attacks.
+Each attack $\Attack_i$ is associated with a probability distribution $\mathcal{P}_{\Attack_i}$, with density $P_{\Attack_i}=\Prob{X\given\Attack_i}$, over all possible traces.
+We assume that all attacks happen with the same probability so that, given an attack trace $X$, the optimal decision rule is choosing the attack with the maximum likelihood $P_{\Attack_i}(X)$; i.e., $\mathcal{A}^* = \argmax_{i\in[M]} P_{\Attack_i}(X)$.

 With this definition, \SEA{} chooses the optimal hypothesis for a given trace $X$ in the Bayesian setting.
 As the space of traces is intractable, it is not feasible to determine the decision rule ahead of time.
-Instead, \SEA{} computes the probabilities of each attack generating the observed trace on the fly, and determines the most probable attack.
-We show in the next section how we model the black-box attack as a Hidden Markov Model (HMM) to obtain $P_{\Attack_i}(X)$.
-The advantage of this approach, compared to neural networks, is that provides an explainable final decision.
+Instead, \SEA{} computes the probabilities of each attack generating the observed trace, and then determines the most probable attack.
+We show in the next section how we model attacks as a Hidden Markov Model to obtain $P_{\Attack_i}(X)$.
+The advantage of this approach, compared to neural networks, is that it provides an explainable final decision.
 An analyst will have access to how \SEA{} attributes the trace to an attack.